 The voluntary and knowing consent of all parties to any sexual activity is crucial.
-“Consent” is defined as clear, unambiguous, voluntary, positive agreement between the participants, to engage in specific sexual activity.
+“Consent” is defined as clear, unambiguous, voluntary, positive agreement by word or action between the participants to engage in specific sexual activity.
 Additionally:

 - Consent to sexual activity can be communicated in a variety of ways, but one should presume that consent has not been given in the absence of clear, positive agreement.

 - Consent must be clear and unambiguous for each participant at every stage of a sexual encounter.

 - Silence, the absence of verbal or physical resistance, or submission resulting from the use or threat of force does not constitute consent.

 - A prior relationship or prior consent to sexual activity does not indicate consent to future sexual activity.

 - Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another person.

 - Consent can also be withdrawn at any time through clear communication in words or actions.

 - A person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent because they are underage, asleep, unconscious, or mentally or physically incapacitated, either through the use of drugs or alcohol, because of a disability, or for any other reason.

 - A person’s manner of dress does not constitute consent.